Mining companies rush to shield indigenous communities from coronavirus

 Mining companies typically fly staff from big cities to work in remote areas in a practice known as FIFO, or fly in fly out.

-South32 (S32.AX) said it had strictly separated FIFO staff at its manganese mine GEMCO in north Australia from residential workers who are interwoven with the local Anindilyakwa people on Groote Eylandt - and expects to keep the measures in place for months.
+South32 said it had strictly separated FIFO staff at its manganese mine GEMCO in north Australia from residential workers who are interwoven with the local Anindilyakwa people on Groote Eylandt - and expects to keep the measures in place for months.

 “We work in close proximity to several indigenous communities who have vulnerable people.
 It’s absolutely essential we get it right,” said Jo-Anne Scarini, vice president of operations at the mine.